tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/HadoopInstalling.md

 # VM setup on mac (Apple Silicon)
 **NOTE** If you are using Windows, go to *VM setup on Windows*
+**NOTE** The only availble Ubuntu releases prior to 23.04 for apple silicon mac book devices is server editions only !, and we need desktop editions for our setup, so we got two valid options:
+    -A  Install any Ubuntu arm64 desktop edition later than 22.04 -B  Install Ubunutu arm64 server edition prior to 23.04 and then convert it to desktop edition And we have choose option *B* in our guide!

 1-  Download *VMware player* from this link [Download VMware Player](https://customerconnect.vmware.com/en/evalcenter?p=fusion-player-personal-13)
 But you have to create an account first !